kaefers/travis/Readme.md

 I recommend to open the SVGs in a web-browser because detailed information about the matches will be displayed when you hover your cursor over certain elements.
 This has been tested with Mozilla Firefox and Google Chrome under Windows 10 and Ubuntu 16.04.
-These details can also be found in the corresponding CSV
+These details can also be found in the corresponding CSV.